johannesjh/req2flatpak/docs/source/api.rst

    :members:
    :undoc-members:

+There are many options how to create platform objects.
+You can create platform objects manually in your script.
+And you can use functionality from req2flatpak, as described below.

 PlatformFactory
 ^^^^^^^^^^^^^^^

-There are many options how to create platform objects.
-You can create platform objects manually, e.g., based on lists of known platform tags.
-Or you can use functionality from req2flatpak's ``PlatformFactory`` class.
+The PlatformFactory provides methods for creating platform objects.

 For example:

 .. code-block:: python